ItsWillyNilly/Challenge-05-Task-Board/README.md

 This is my Task Board created using HTML, JavaScript and CSS powered by JQuery.

 ## Description
 I was tasked with adding code to existing code.
-I was tasked to create an application that allows a team to manage project tasks.
+This is an application that allows a team to manage project tasks.

 ## User Story